Creative Writing Faculty

 Creative Writing Faculty Shashi Bhat

-Shashi Bhat is the author of the novels The Most Precious Substance on Earth (M&S, 2021; Grand Central, 2022), a finalist for the Governor General's Award for fiction, and The Family Took Shape (Cormorant, 2013), a finalist for the Thomas Raddall Atlantic Fiction Award.
-Her short story collection, Death by a Thousand Cuts, is forthcoming from McClelland & Stewart in 2024.
-Shashi's fiction won the Writers’ Trust/McClelland & Stewart Journey Prize and was shortlisted for a National Magazine Award and the RBC Bronwen Wallace Award for Emerging Writers.
-Her stories have appeared in publications across Canada, including Best Canadian Stories 2018, 2019, and 2021 and The Journey Prize Stories 24 and 30.
-Shashi has taught creative writing at The Johns Hopkins University and Dalhousie University.
-She is the editor of EVENT magazine.
+Shashi Bhat is the author of the short story collection, Death by a Thousand Cuts (McClelland & Stewart, 2024) and the novels The Most Precious Substance on Earth (M&S, 2021; Grand Central, 2022), a finalist for the Governor General's Award for fiction, and The Family Took Shape (Cormorant, 2013), a finalist for the Thomas Raddall Atlantic Fiction Award.
+Shashi's fiction won the Writers’ Trust/McClelland & Stewart Journey Prize and was shortlisted for a National Magazine Award and the RBC Bronwen Wallace Award.
+Her stories have appeared in publications across Canada, including Hazlitt, Best Canadian Stories 2018, 2019, and 2021 and The Journey Prize Stories 24 and 30.
+Shashi is also the editor-in-chief of EVENT magazine.

 Amber Dawn